-Environments of Bangladesh suffer from the intermittent dumping of industrial waste, a consequence of insufficient regulated disposal and industry negligence.
+The environment of Bangladesh suffers from the intermittent dumping of industrial waste, a consequence of insufficient regulated disposal and industry negligence.
 Waste streams typically contain a complex variety of toxic substances along with any metals, chemicals, and trace elements as well as pathogens that settle in lakes, streams, rivers, the ocean, and other bodies of water [11].
 It has an adverse effect on environmental ecosystems [9].
 In Bangladesh, textile waste contamination poses a serious threat to the environment.
-The high quantity of dyes, alkalis, heavy metals, and other contaminants in these wastes make it extremely dangerous.
-These wastewaters also contain many dyes, organic solvents and fixatives which can cause damage of vital systems of animal body including human.
-Some of the metals have carcinogenic effect as well [5,6].
+The high quantity of dyes, alkalis, heavy metals, and other contaminants in these wastes makes it extremely dangerous.
+These wastewaters also contain many dyes, organic solvents, and fixatives, which can cause damage to vital systems of the animal body, including humans.
+Some of the metals have a carcinogenic effect as well [5,6].

-In the present study, the effects of industrial wastewater on the vital organs namely liver, heart and kidney of male Swiss albino mice were investigated.
-We firstly collected wastewater from ETP of a garments industry located in Gazipur district.
+In the present study, the effects of industrial wastewater on the vital organs, namely the liver, heart, and kidney of male Swiss albino mice were investigated.
+We first collected wastewater from the ETP of a garment industry in the Gazipur district.
 The colors of the collected wastewater were greyish in color.
 This investigation focused on the unpleasant odor that water emits.
-Following their release into a river, industrial wastewaters have a significant detrimental impact on the river's water quality as well as the quality of other nearby water sources [12,13].
+Following their release into a river, industrial wastewaters have a significant detrimental impact on the river's water quality, as well as the quality of other nearby water sources [12,13].

-The pH values of collected wastewater was 8.0 (Table 1), which indicated that the water was alkaline.
+The pH value of the collected wastewater was 8.0 (Table 1), which indicated that the water was alkaline.
 The pH value of different industrial wastewaters in Bangladesh ranged from 7.2 to 11.9 [14,15].
-BOD is defined as the amount of dissolved oxygen needed by aerobic biological organisms to break down biodegradable organic material present in a given water sample at certain temperature over a specific time period [16].
-BOD values have been widely adopted as a measure of pollution effect.
+BOD is defined as the amount of dissolved oxygen needed by aerobic biological organisms to break down biodegradable organic material present in a given water sample at a certain temperature over a specific time period [16].
+BOD values have been widely adopted as a measure of the pollution effect.
 High BOD content is an indicator of polluted water, while a low BOD indicates good quality water [16].
-In the present study, the founded BOD value was 78 mg/L, which is far above the standard permissible limits.
+In the present study, the found BOD value was 78 mg/L, which is far above the standard permissible limits.
 On the other hand, COD is defined as the amount of dissolved oxygen that must be present in water to oxidize chemical organic materials by a strong chemical oxidant [16].
 Both BOD and COD values are broadly accepted as the measure of the relative oxygen-depletion effect of a waste contaminant.
 In this study, COD value was 147 mg/L, which is extremely higher than the standard permissible limits.
 It has been reported that BOD and COD values were higher in industrial effluents in this study area [17].
-Several heavy metals including Pb, Cu, Ni and sulphates were also found at higher concentration in these collected effluents.
+Several heavy metals, including Pb, Cu, Ni, and sulphates, were also found at higher concentrations in these collected effluents.

-In this study, body weight of the treated mice was declined after completing the study period in comparison to the control mice.
-This may be happened due to the dissolved heavy metals in water.
-Similar results were reported in rats and mice after treated with industrial effluent [18, 19].
-It has been reported that body weights of mice drop when exposed to lead acetate.
+In this study, the body weight of the treated mice declined after completing the study period in comparison to the control mice.
+This may have happened due to the dissolved heavy metals in the wastewater.
+Similar results were reported in rats and mice after being treated with industrial effluent [18, 19].
+It has been reported that the body weights of mice drop when exposed to lead acetate.
 Because lead affects the satiety setup, less food was consumed, which resulted in less growth [20].